zuozhenggh/learning-library/analytics-library/oas-new/augmented-analytics/augmented-analytics.md

     ![](./images/hr2-12.png "Review Quality of the model")

 13. Since the model returned an accuracy score of 87%, let's apply that model to a dataset of employees who remain within our organization to see which of them might also be prone to leave.
-Click the three dots in the upper RHS then select *Import Workbook/Flow* .
+Click the three dots in the upper right hand side then select *Import Workbook/Flow* .

     ![](./images/hr2-13.png "Import Workbook/Flow")

-14. Drag and drop, or browse and select the *“Employee_Analysis.dva”* file from <if type="external"> the staging area where you unpacked the downloaded artifacts as instructed in [Lab: Initialize Environment](?lab=init-start-oas)</if> <if type="desktop"> *`/opt/oracle/stage`*</if>.
+14. Drag and drop, or browse and select the *Employee_Analysis.dva* file from <if type="external"> the staging area where you unpacked the downloaded artifacts as instructed in [Lab: Initialize Environment](?lab=init-start-oas)</if> <if type="desktop"> *`/opt/oracle/stage`*</if>.

     ![](./images/hr2-14.png "Employee_Analysis.dva file")